mixxxdj/manual/source/chapters/microphones.rst

 Alternatively, some audio interfaces have a switch to toggle direct monitoring instead of a knob.

-To hear mono microphone inputs on both sides of the main stereo output with direct monitoring, you typically need to toggle a switch on the device.
+To hear mono microphone inputs on both sides of the stereo output with direct monitoring, you typically need to toggle a switch on the device.

-To activate loopback input, there may be a switch on the device.
+If the audio interface supports :ref:`microphones-loopback-input`, that may be activated by a switch on the device.

-Audio interfaces with lots of inputs and outputs often have a proprietary program provided by the manufacturer that is installed automatically with the driver instead of knobs and switches on the hardware to control direct monitoring, loopback, stereo/mono switches, and other audio interface features.
-On GNU/Linux, you might be able to access these controls with alsamixer.
+Audio interfaces with lots of inputs and outputs often have a control panel program provided by the manufacturer that is installed automatically with the driver.
+This may be used instead of knobs and switches on the hardware to control direct monitoring, loopback, stereo/mono switches, and other audio interface features.
+On GNU/Linux, you might be able to access these controls with :command:`alsamixer`.

 Refer to the section below for details about :ref:`microphones-dj-controllers`.